Vlixes95/STM32-FATFS-USB/README.md

 - Camera and object recognition to guide the robot arm

 In this project I'm developing the part where the robot arm will generate logs and configuration files.

+## GOAL

+The goal of this project is to communicate a STM32 microcontroller with a GUI via USB connection and create files in a microSD card.

+Error handling and performance improvements will be done when integrating all components, this project is just an introduction.

 ## Hardware